 As a result of this richness, according to the people here, the village youth mostly do not have to work, and in the afternoon to focus on drinking alcohol.
 And the people here have a comfortable life, no worries.
 The fishing is probably the past, the boats, the ships are now lagging behind the white beach next to the magnificent tombs.

 It's will be wonderful Vietnam travel experience if you could spend time to visit this place.
 Because not many tour operator in Vietnam can organize this trip.
-So the best way is to Contact Adventure Journey.
+We can recommend you to take Private Car Hue to/from Danang and Hoi An to visit An Bang Cemetery, or Contact Adventure Journey for more details.

 Find your trip